-- Working with health authorities, we plan to expand access to postpartum hemorrhage (PPH) treatment options to women around the world, in both developed and developing markets. - We will seek to secure affordability solutions and education to decrease the unmet medical need in fertility.
+- Working with health authorities, we plan to expand access to the Jada system to treat postpartum hemorrhage (PPH) in women around the world, in both developed and developing markets. - We will seek to secure affordability solutions and education to decrease the unmet medical need in fertility.